Brandin Cooks Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Recent Performances

-- In last week's outing against the Rams, Cooks was targeted six times, picking up 83 yards on six receptions while scoring one touchdown.
+- Cooks put together an 83-yard performance against the Rams last week on six catches while being targeted six times and scoring one touchdown.

-- Cooks' stat line during his last three games shows 20 catches for 193 yards and one touchdown.
-He averaged 64.3 receiving yards per game and was targeted 26 times.
+- Cooks' during his last three games stat line reveals 20 catches for 193 yards and one touchdown.
+He averaged 64.3 yards per game, and was targeted 26 times.

 Cooks' Houston Teammates